Updated April 17, 2023

-In a nutshell, Six Sigma is a culture or philosophy of quality control that permeates the entire organisation.
-It is a data driven approach which aims to reduce and control defects; resulting in improved process or product efficiency.
-Six Sigma is the level at which there are lesser than 3.4 defects per million opportunities/ transactions.
+In a nutshell, Six Sigma is a culture or philosophy of quality control that permeates the entire organization.
+It is a data-driven approach to reduce and control defects, improving the process or product efficiency.
+Six Sigma is the level at which fewer than 3.4 defects per million opportunities/transactions exist.

 The key question is: How do we go about implementing Six Sigma?

-In order to implement the philosophy of dmaic model six sigma, we need a framework /roadmap which will help us to actually put our ideas to work.
-This roadmap is called DMAIC (Define, Measure, Analyse, Improve, Control) methodology.
-This framework converts the problem into something tangible that can be measured, so that a solution can be arrived at.
-This method can be used most effectively when any process or product does not meet customer expectations.
+To implement the philosophy of the DMAIC model six sigma, we need a framework /roadmap to help us put our ideas to work.
+This roadmap is called DMAIC (Define, Measure, Analyze, Improve, Control) methodology.
+This framework converts the problem into something tangible to measure to arrive at a solution.
+This method can be most effective when any process or product does not meet customer expectations.

 Let’s take a simple example to discuss how DMAIC can be used to implement Six Sigma, explaining each step in detail.

 The Problem of the Late School Bus

 Here is a problem faced by ABC Public School.
 There is a lot of confusion in the school.
 The class teachers have scheduled a meeting with the transport department to discuss an urgent problem.